 As regards private label market shares, it appears that increased private label share has a dampening effect on branded product prices as a 10 per cent increase in private label shares (compared to the median price location) will decrease branded product prices by 0.1 to 0.2 per cent.
-In effect, if the private label share in Italy (see Table C) increased and became similar to that in Spain, i.e. a 120% increase, the consumers would face lower prices by, at most 2.4 per cent.
+In effect, if the private label share in Italy (see Table 9) increased and became similar to that in Spain, i.e. a 120% increase, the consumers would face lower prices by 2.4 per cent.
 The smaller impact compared to that of the other brands may imply that, in terms of pricing, branded goods may not respond to private label product price developments to the same extent as they do with competing branded products since they target different consumer categories.
 It should be noted also that in our first and second specification, columns (1) and (2) the estimated effect of private label is insignificant.

 Local costs in terms of wages of low skilled workers also play an important part in explaining observed price differences.
 Specifically a 10 per cent increase in relative wages is associated with an increase of 1.3-1.6 per cent in branded goods prices.
-In terms of our sample, if a low skilled worker in Spain had the same annual wage as in Ireland (which is about 100 per cent higher) consumers would face by, at most, 16 per cent higher prices.
+In terms of our sample, if a low skilled worker in Spain had the same annual wage as in Ireland (which is about 100 per cent higher) consumers would face 13-16 per cent higher prices.
 Rents however, are either insignificant or enter with the wrong sign in most specifications.

 The variables measuring consumer habits are highly significant and with the expected sign.
 Higher consumption intensity is associated with lower prices as consumers search costs may be lower for products they buy more frequently.
-Specifically, if an individual in Ireland consumed as much pasta as an Italian consumer (0.03 kg per person and month vs 0.14 kg, see Table E in the Appendix), i.e. an increase of about 467%, the Irish consumer would face, at most, 30 per cent lower prices.
-The variable measuring 'consumer cost indifference/inattention' (the average pack size) is also negative and economically very significant.
-A 10 per cent increase in the average pack size implies close to 4.5 per cent lower prices.
-In our sample, if the average pack size of Juice in Greece increased from 0.8 litres to the German average of 1.21 litres, i.e. a 50% increase it would imply lower juice prices by 22.5 per cent.
-On balance the results imply that consumers' habits and attitudes play a major role when brands set their prices.
-Moreover, when the consumer attitude variables are included the point estimate on the market leaders' impact on prices declines (see columns 1 and 2 in Table 3), implying possibly that as large firms are better (or more able) at 'exploiting' consumers attitudes in their price setting behaviour the market leaders'
+Specifically, if an individual in Ireland consumed as much pasta as an Italian consumer (0.03 kg per person and month vs 0.14 kg, see Table 11 in the Appendix), i.e. an increase of about 467%, the Irish consumer would face 30 per cent lower prices.
+The variable measuring 'consumer cost indifference /inattention' (the average pack size) is also negative and economically very significant.
+A 10 per cent increase in